Integrable measure equivalence and rigidity of hyperbolic lattices: Some boundary theory

-To deal with some measurability issues we need the following construction.
-For a standard Borel probability space $(S,\nu)$ and a Polish space $W$ we consider the set $\rmF(S,W)$ of measurable functions $S\to W$, where two functions are identified if they agree on $\nu$-conull set.
-One can endow $\rmF(S,W)$ with the topology of convergence in measure.
-The Borel algebra of this topology turns $\rmF(S,W)$ into a standard Borel space~\cite{fisher-nonergodic}*{Section~2A}.
-Two different Polish topologies on $W$ with the same Borel algebra give rise to the same standard Borel space $\rmF(S,W)$~\cite{fisher-nonergodic}*{Remark~2.5}.
+\begin{proof} Consider the set $\rmF(B,B)$ of measurable functions $B\to B$, where two functions are identified if they agree on $\nu$-conull set.
+We endow $\rmF(B,B)$ with the topology of convergence in measure.
+The Borel $\sigma$-algebra of this topology turns $\rmF(B,B)$ into a standard Borel space~\cite{fisher-nonergodic}*{Section~2A}.
+By \cite{kechris}*{Corollary~15.2 on p.~89} the measurable injective map $j\colon\calG\rightarrow\rmF(B,B)$ is a Borel isomorphism of $\calG$ onto its measurable image.